 Travel around the island and discover small villages, hot springs, and other natural wonders.
 Key attractions include whale-watching trips, Lagoa das Sete Cidades, Gorreana Tea Factory, Caldeiras Vulcânicas, and Lagoa das Empadadas.

-With its remarkable coast and varied experiences, São Miguel offers a unique glimpse into Portugal’s beauty and is a standout spot in the region.
+With its remarkable coast, golden beaches, and varied experiences, São Miguel offers a unique glimpse into Portugal’s beauty and is a standout spot in the region.
 It highlights the charm of Portuguese tourism in this part of Europe.

 Nestled in the serene Alentejo region, Évora is a UNESCO World Heritage city offering a rich blend of history and culture.
 This destination combines Roman, Moorish, and medieval influences, evident in landmarks like the Roman Temple and the Chapel of Bones.